Home » Lunch/Dinner » One Pot Chili Mac Recipe

 • 1 tablespoon garlic powder

-• 2 packets (1.25 oz each) of your favorite chili seasoning
+• 2 packets (1.25 oz each) of your favorite chili seasoning mix

 • 2 cups of uncooked elbow macaroni

-• Grated cheddar cheese for serving
+• Shredded cheddar cheese for serving

 Instructions

-6. Remove from heat and serve with a generous heap of grated cheddar cheese.
+• Once the pasta is al dente, turn off the heat and serve with a generous heap of grated cheddar cheese.

 Notes

-Nutrition Information:
+Nutrition

 Sharing is caring!